 People who meet through online dating apps are also more likely to initiate a romantic relationship, but less likely to get married than couples that met offline.

-5. Breakups are more frequent around certain holidays.
+5. Breakups are more frequent around certain holidays, according to breakup statistics by month.

 (Mashable; 10 daily; WeddingWire)